Dower is inherent in the concept of Muslim marriages and it is an integral part of it also.

 - To offer protection to the wife and

-- As a deterrence upon the husband’s absolute power of pronouncing divorce upon the wife.
+- As a deterrence of the husband’s absolute power of pronouncing divorce upon the wife.

 Dower(Mahr) in Islam: